National Match Code: 285915

 • Develops an oral report for the project that is well organized and easy to follow

-• Presents oral project report with poise and confidence to an appropriate audience
+• Presents oral project report with poise and confidence to an external audience

 • Responds to questions knowledgably and accurately